Tulsa County, Oklahoma: Oil Boom

 A wildcat well named Sue Bland No. 1 hit paydirt at 540 feet on June 25, 1901, as a gusher.
 The well was on the property of Sue A. Bland (née Davis), located near the community of Red Fork.
 Mrs. Bland was a Creek citizen and wife of Dr. John C. W. Bland, the first practicing physician in Tulsa.
 The property was Mrs. Bland's homestead allotment.
 Oil produced by the well was shipped in barrels to the nearest refinery in Kansas, where it was sold for $1.00 a barrel.

 Other producing wells followed soon after.
-The next big strike in Tulsa County was the of Glenn Pool Oil Reserve in the vicinity of where Glenpool, Oklahoma was later founded..
+The next big strike in Tulsa County was the Glenn Pool Oil Reserve in the vicinity of where Glenpool, Oklahoma was later founded..

 Ironically, while the city of Tulsa claimed to be "Oil Capital of the World" for much of the 20th century, a city ordinance banned drilling for oil within the city limits.